aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 `

 == Changelog ==

+= 1.0.4 =
+Bug fix: Replaced the deprecated block_editor_settings hook by the new block_editor_settings_all hook.
+This fixes a deprecated notice.

+= 1.0.3 =
+New feature: ACF field for the JVM icon set loaded.
+New feature: Font icon config file can now also ben in fontello format

 = 1.0.2 =
 Bugfix: Changed backend asset loading to load only on new posts and edit post pages.
 In version 1.0.1 scripts for this plugin loaded on all backend pages and kept breaking the widget text editor.